‘Pictures of You: Ten Journeys in Time’

 ‘There is, to my mind, no one who writes quite like Rory MacLean.
 If I were forced to reach for a comparison, I would pause over Bruce Chatwin as a possibility, but then probably stretch far, further back: to John Mandeville, to St Brendan and to Marco Polo.
 These men made their ‘wonder-voyages’ and returned bearing tales that were not to be submitted to the usual tests of verifiability and falsifiability, but in which the actual and the miraculous rubbed shoulders. […] They sought, in their inventiveness, to pattern reality into a greater clarity.’ – Robert Macfarlane

-‘Pictures of You: Ten Journeys in Time’ is published by Bone Idle.
+‘Pictures of You: Ten Journeys in Time’ was named as a History Book of the Year by the Sunday Times.
+It is published worldwide by Bone Idle.